Schumann-IT/terraform-provider-azureadb2c/docs/resources/trustframework_keyset_certificate.md

 ### Required

 - `certificate` (String) Base64 encoded pkcs12 certificate
-- `keyset_id` (String) Unique identifier of the trustframework keyset
 - `password` (String) The certificate passphrase

-### Read-Only
+### Optional

+- `key_set` (Attributes) Key set data (see [below for nested schema](#nestedatt--key_set))

+<a id="nestedatt--key_set"></a>
+### Nested Schema for `key_set`

+Optional:

+- `id` (String) The id of the keyset
+- `name` (String) The name of the keyset

+Read-Only:

-- `data` (Attributes, Sensitive) Represents a JWK (JSON Web Key).
+- `keys` (Attributes List) Represents a list of JWK (JSON Web Key).
 TrustFrameworkKey is a JSON data structure that represents a cryptographic key.
-The structure of this resource follows the format defined in RFC 7517 Section 4. (see [below for nested schema](#nestedatt--data))
+The structure of this resource follows the format defined in RFC 7517 Section 4. (see [below for nested schema](#nestedatt--key_set--keys))

-<a id="nestedatt--data"></a>
+<a id="nestedatt--key_set--keys"></a>
-### Nested Schema for `data`
+### Nested Schema for `key_set.keys`

 Read-Only:

-- `e` (String) RSA Key - public exponent
+- `e` (String, Sensitive) RSA Key - public exponent
-- `exp` (Number) This value is a NumericDate as defined in RFC 7519 (A JSON numeric value representing the number of seconds from 1970-01-01T00:00:00Z UTC until the specified UTC date/time, ignoring leap seconds.)
+- `exp` (Number, Sensitive) This value is a NumericDate as defined in RFC 7519 (A JSON numeric value representing the number of seconds from 1970-01-01T00:00:00Z UTC until the specified UTC date/time, ignoring leap seconds.)
 - `kid` (String) The unique identifier for the key.
 - `kty` (String) The kty (key type) parameter identifies the cryptographic algorithm family used with the key, The valid values are rsa, oct.
-- `n` (String) RSA Key - modulus
+- `n` (String, Sensitive) RSA Key - modulus
-- `nbf` (Number) This value is a NumericDate as defined in RFC 7519 (A JSON numeric value representing the number of seconds from 1970-01-01T00:00:00Z UTC until the specified UTC date/time, ignoring leap seconds.)
+- `nbf` (Number, Sensitive) This value is a NumericDate as defined in RFC 7519 (A JSON numeric value representing the number of seconds from 1970-01-01T00:00:00Z UTC until the specified UTC date/time, ignoring leap seconds.)
+- `use` (String) The use (public key use) parameter identifies the intended use of the public key.
+The use parameter is employed to indicate whether a public key is used for encrypting data or verifying the signature on data.
+Possible values are: sig (signature), enc (encryption)
-- `x5c` (List of String) The x5c (X.509 certificate chain) parameter contains a chain of one or more PKIX certificates RFC 5280.
+- `x5c` (List of String, Sensitive) The x5c (X.509 certificate chain) parameter contains a chain of one or more PKIX certificates RFC 5280.
-- `x5t` (String) The x5t (X.509 certificate SHA-1 thumbprint) parameter is a base64url-encoded SHA-1 thumbprint (also known as digest) of the DER encoding of an X.509 certificate RFC 5280.
+- `x5t` (String, Sensitive) The x5t (X.509 certificate SHA-1 thumbprint) parameter is a base64url-encoded SHA-1 thumbprint (also known as digest) of the DER encoding of an X.509 certificate RFC 5280.